hatami57/asp-core-rtl-quasar-mvc-template/README.md

-# ASP.NET Core v3.1 RTL VueJS Quasar MVC Template
+# ASP.NET Core v3.1 RTL Quasar Framework MVC Template

 A boilerplate template that built with: